cuijiyao01/docker-k8s-training/docker/Exercise 4 - Images.md

 ## Step 3: Tagging the new image

-Use the `docker tag` command to assign the name _evil-nginx_ to your new image.
+Use the `docker tag` command to assign the name *evil_nginx* to your new image.
 You might want to give it a release number, too.

 ## Step 4: Lauching your custom images